Olympics-Weightlifter Hubbard poised to become first transgender Olympian | Sports-Games

 "The NZOC can confirm that revised International Federation (IF) qualification systems are very likely to see a number of New Zealand weightlifters, including Commonwealth Games transgender athlete Laurel Hubbard, allocated an IF quota spot for Tokyo 2020," the NZOC said in a statement.
 "A previous requirement to attend six competition events has been reduced to four due to the impact of COVID-19."

 Hubbard, 43, competed in men's weightlifting competitions before transitioning in 2013.
-She has been eligible to compete in the Olympics since 2015, when the IOC issued guidelines allowing any transgender athlete to compete as a woman provided their testosterone levels are below 10 nanomoles per litre for at least 12 months before their first competition.
+She has been eligible to compete in the Olympics since 2015, when the International Olympic Committee issued guidelines allowing any transgender athlete to compete as a woman provided their testosterone levels are below 10 nanomoles per litre for at least 12 months before their first competition.

+Some scientists have criticised these guidelines, saying they do little to mitigate the biological advantages of those who have gone through puberty as males, including bone and muscle density.
+"The IOC is committed to inclusion across the Olympic Movement and recognises that all athletes, regardless of their gender identity or sex characteristics should engage in safe and fair competition," the IOC said in a statement.

+NEW GUIDELINES "Recognising that there is a perceived tension between fairness/safety and inclusion/non-discrimination... the IOC has decided in October 2019 to work on a new comprehensive and rights-respecting approach to address the complexity of this issue.

-The NZOC said it expected nomination and selection for its weightlifting team would not happen until June, when it would have a final list of qualified athletes from the IWF.
+The NZOC said it does not expect nomination and selection for its weightlifting team to happen until June, when it would have a final list of qualified athletes from the IWF.
 "Prior to that all athletes must provide evidence of capability to finish in the top 16 at the Games, with the potential to achieve a top 8 placing," the NZOC added.

 Weightlifting New Zealand, the national body for the sport, did not provide immediate comment when contacted by Reuters but has been a staunch supporter of Hubbard's right to lift in women's competitions.
 Weightlifting has been at the centre of the debate over the fairness of transgender athletes competing in women's sports, and Hubbard's presence in Tokyo could prove divisive.